-Watching a McLaren P1 spitting fire around the Bahrain circuit at night is mesmerizing.
+A McLaren P1 spitting fire mid-drift around the Bahrain circuit at night is mesmerizing.
 It borders on automotive nirvana.
 It’s also totally removed from reality, just as it should be.
 While supercars may scream to be measured objectively, it is ultimately a misguided exercise.
 If anything, it destroys the mystique of the car.
 Quantifying a car’s performance is effectively embracing its obsolescence.

 Road cars are not race cars, even in light of how fast and powerful some have become.
 This relentless increase in performance neglects the fact that road cars are experienced in subjective isolation.
 Back roads and track events are about the driving experience, not the performance of one car/driver relative to another.
 Road cars should not share the same priorities as race cars.